Warmth and competence in human-agent cooperation: Discussion

-Competitive games have long been a focal point for AI research \citep{campbell2002deep, shannon1950programming, silver2016mastering, vinyals2019grandmaster}.
-We follow recent calls to move AI research beyond competition and toward cooperation \citep{dafoe2020open}.
-Most interaction research on deep reinforcement learning focuses on pure common-interest games such as Overcooked \citep{carroll2019utility, strouse2021collaborating} and Hanabi \citep{siu2021evaluation}, where coordination remains the predominant challenge.
+Competitive games have long been a focal point for AI research~\cite{campbell2002deep,shannon1950programming,silver2016mastering,vinyals2019grandmaster}.
+We follow recent calls to move AI research beyond competition and toward cooperation~\cite{dafoe2020open}.
+Most interaction research on deep reinforcement learning focuses on pure common-interest games such as Overcooked~\cite{carroll2019utility,strouse2021collaborating} and Hanabi~\cite{siu2021evaluation}, where coordination remains the predominant challenge.
 Expanding into mixed-motive games like Coins opens up new challenges related to motive alignment and exploitability.
 For example, participants who played with (and exploited) altruistic agents expressed guilt and contrition.
-This echos findings that---in human-human interactions---exploiting high-warmth individuals prompts self-reproach \citep{azevedo2018perceived}.
-At the same time, it conflicts with recent work arguing that humans are ``keen to exploit benevolent AI'' \citep{karpus2021algorithm}.
-Future research should continue to explore these issues.
+This echos findings that---in human-human interactions---exploiting high-warmth individuals prompts self-reproach~\cite{azevedo2018perceived}.
+At the same time, it conflicts with recent work arguing that humans are ``keen to exploit benevolent AI''~\cite{karpus2021algorithm}.
+Understanding whether these affective patterns generalize to a wider range of mixed-motive environments will be an important next step, particularly given the frequency with which people face mixed-motive interactions in their day-to-day lives ~\cite{columbus2021interdependence,dafoe2020open}.
+Human-agent interaction research should continue to explore these issues.